-- A. This Interagency Agreement will become effective and will remain in effect for a period of five (5) years commencing on the date of the final signature on this Agreement, unless otherwise agreed, modified or terminated by mutual agreement.
-This Agreement will be reviewed by all participants to determine suitability for renewal, revision, or termination.
-Extensions will be in writing and signed by all signatories, or authorized representatives, to this Agreement. - B. Any party may terminate its participation in this Agreement by providing thirty- (30) calendar days written notice prior of such termination to the other parties.
+- A. This Agreement will become effective and will remain in effect for a period of five (5) years commencing on the date of the final signature on this Agreement, unless otherwise agreed in writing.
+This Agreement will be reviewed by all parties not later than two and one-half years after the effective date to determine suitability for renewal, revision, or termination.
+Extensions to this agreement will be in writing and signed by all signatories, or authorized representatives, to this Agreement. - B. Any party may terminate its participation in this Agreement by providing thirty (30) calendar days' written notice prior of such termination to the other parties.
 The parties understand that reimbursement for any expenses properly incurred before the cancellation date will be made in accordance with the terms of this Agreement.
-The remaining parties may continue participation under the provisions of this Agreement as long as DoD remains a party. - C. This Agreement does not supersede or modify existing mutual aid agreements, assistance agreements, Memoranda of Understanding, or other contract procedures between individual DoD installations and local communities. - D. This Agreement, upon becoming effective, supersedes the Interagency Agreement between the Departments of Agriculture (No. 05-IA-11130206-053), Interior (No. 1422RAI050018), and Defense for the Provision of Temporary Support During Wildland Fire Fighting Operations effective July 27, 2005 and as modified on April 3, 2006.
+The remaining parties may continue participation under the provisions of this Agreement as long as DoD remains a party.

+- C. This Agreement does not supersede or modify existing mutual aid agreements, assistance agreements, memoranda of understanding, or other contract procedures between individual DoD installations and local communities. - D. This Agreement, upon becoming effective, supersedes the Interagency Agreement Among the Departments of Agriculture (FS No. 15-IA-11132543-040), the Interior (BLM No. L10PG00548), and Defense for the Provision of Temporary Support During Wildland Firefighting Operations, effective June 2, 2010.